multi-learn/summit/docs/source/tutorials/example0.rst

 Getting more information on the classification
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-Once one knows the scores of each classifier, an interesting analysis could be to verify on which examples each classifier failed, to detect potential outliers.
+Once one knows the scores of each classifier, an interesting analysis could be to verify on which samples each classifier failed, to detect potential outliers.

 This is possible with another result analysis, available in :base_source:`png <multiview_platform/examples/results/example_0/digits/result_example/digits-error_analysis_2D.png>`, :base_source:`csv <multiview_platform/examples/results/example_0/digits/result_example/digits_2D_plot_data.csv>` and :base_source:`html <multiview_platform/examples/results/example_0/digits/result_example/digits-error_analysis_2D.html>` :

 .. raw:: html
     :file: images/example_0/err.html

-This figure represents a matrix, with the examples in rows and classifiers in columns, with a white rectangle on row i, column j if classifier j succeerecded to classify example i.
+This figure represents a matrix, with the samples in rows and classifiers in columns, with a white rectangle on row i, column j if classifier j succeerecded to classify sample i.

 .. note::
     To zoom on the image use your mouse to either draw a rectangle or drag it in a unique direction to zoom on an axis :